ingdia/task-management-dashboard/README.md

 cd task-management-dashboard

 ```
-3. Open index.html in your browser — that’s it!
+3. Open index.html in your browser or use Live server — that’s it!